Moubarak-01/Portfolio/README.md

 ## 📌 About Me

 I am a results-driven **Front-End Developer** specializing in creating scalable UIs and extending functionality into full-stack architecture.
-My passion lies in leveraging cutting-edge technologies—such as **React**, **TypeScript**, and **Electron**—to deliver intuitive user experiences.
+My passion lies in leveraging cutting-edge technologies such as **React**, **TypeScript**, and **Electron** to deliver intuitive user experiences.

 I am particularly interested in AI integration, working with tools like the **Gemini API** and **Whisper** to build intelligent, context-aware applications.